 The method by which you add a remote pinning service depends on the way in which you are using IPFS:

 # IPFS Desktop or IPFS Web UI

-# Adding a new pinning service
+# Add a pinning service in the UI

 - A nickname for this service.
 This can be helpful if, for example, you want to add two accounts from the same service.